Treamyracle/Treamyracle/README.md

 - 👋 Hi, I’m @Treamyracle
-- 👀 I’m interested in Video Game
+- 👀 I’m interested in Data Science Programming
-- 🌱 I’m currently learning C++ and Java
+- 🌱 I’m currently using Python, Golang, HTML, and CSS
 - 📫 How to reach me arifathayaharahap@gmail.com

 <!---